Staying in Minnesota for the break?

 If you choose to buy a car in the United States, the law requires you to purchase car insurance.
-You do not need car insurance for renting a car or using car sharing services (such as Hourcar), you have to pay additional money insurance for renting the car or it may be included in your rental fee.
+If renting a car or using a car sharing services (such as Hourcar), you have to pay additional money insurance for renting the car or it may be included in your rental fee.

 To be prepared for any situation, make sure to read about What to Do After a Hit and Run.

 If you get pulled over or stopped by the police, it is important to know your rights.
 Here are some resources that can help if you find yourself in such a situation:

 For their Junior and Senior years, students have the option of living off campus.
 You can find information on the Off-Campus Housing website.
 Some basics: